agmcarthur/rutgers2019/README.rst

 Super Bugs
 --------------------------------------------

-We have only two drug classes of ‘last resort’, which we only use in extreme circumstances.
+We have only two drug classes of **last resort**, which we only use in extreme circumstances.
 These are colistin and fourth-generation carbapenems.
 In that last 10 years, two genes have emerged that cause resistance to these drugs: MCR proteins against colistin, NDM proteins against fourth-generation carbapenems.

 Link: `Resistomes & Variants <https://card.mcmaster.ca/genomes>`_

 **Question #7.
 CARD routinely analyzes the thousands of genomes, plasmids, and whole genome shotgun assemblies available in GenBank.
 Using CARD’s Resistomes & Variants section, can you find a pathogen with both of these genes?
-Which pathogen contains these genes and how many drug classes can it resist?
-Would you consider this a super bug?**
+Which pathogen(s) contains these genes and how many drug classes can they resist on average?
+Would you consider these super bugs?**

 Clinical Samples
 --------------------------------------------